inspec/inspec/docs-chef-io/content/inspec/resources/cgroup.md

     parent = "inspec/resources/os"
 +++

-Use the `cgroup` Chef InSpec audit resource to test the ...
+Use the `cgroup` Chef InSpec audit resource to test different parameters values of the cgroup resource controllers.
+A control group (cgroup) is a Linux kernel feature that limits, accounts for, and isolates the resource usage (CPU, memory, disk I/O, network, and so on) of a collection of processes.

 ## Availability